 The members of the quartet have played together in different formations for many years, having met as teenagers studying together and then again later at IMS Prussia Cove.
 After completing studies in London, New York, Helsinki, Paris and the Netherlands they have been very excited to reunite as a quartet, sharing their passion for the extraordinary music written for this formation.
 The quartet enjoys experimenting with different styles of playing, studying early Haydn editions as well as string quartet recordings made in the twenties and thirties and feel extremely lucky to have this opportunity to spend their lives exploring the intricacy and importance of fine quartet-playing today.

-The quartet takes its name from one of the two fictional characters invented by Robert Schumann for his writings in the music journal, the Allgemeine musikalische Zeitung.
-These characters, Eusebius and Florestan, later became symbolic of Schumann’s opposing moods: the fiery and impassioned Florestan contrasted the introverted and dreamy Eusebius.
+The quartet takes its name from one of the two fictional characters invented by Robert Schumann for his musical journal writings.
+These characters became symbolic of Schumann’s opposing moods: the fiery and impassioned Florestan contrasted the more introverted and dreamy Eusebius.

 Beatrice Philips enjoys a busy freelance life as a chamber musician, soloist, orchestral leader & principle and teacher.
 As well as leading and playing with many ensembles in London - for example with the 12 Ensemble, London Chamber Orchestra, London Contemporary Orchestra and the Multi-Story orchestra - Beatrice also enjoys historical performance, as a chamber musician as well as with larger groups such as Arcangelo, directed by Jonathan Cohen.